-Whether you’re cooking eggs for a crowd or just want a few hard boiled eggs in your refrigerator, capacity is a consideration.
+Whether you’re cooking eggs for a crowd or just want a few hard-boiled eggs in your refrigerator, capacity is a consideration.
 A capacity of six or seven eggs at once is common, but some egg cookers offer double-stacking trays that can accommodate up to 14 eggs at a time.

 Some egg cookers are plain and functional.
 Some take on a novel egg shape.
-Still others go all out with the cuteness: chirping noises, hen shapes, and so on.
+Others go all out with the cuteness: chirping noises, hen shapes, and so on.
 Visual aesthetics are certainly important, but at BestReviews we believe that ease of use, durability, and the quality of the end result are also highly important to consumers.

 Egg cookers are simple devices, but not all of them share the same set of features.
-Here are some features you may see in the spec lists for the egg cookers we recommend in our product matrix, above.
+Here are some features you may see in the spec lists for the egg cookers we recommend in our product list, above.